NVIDIA/DeepLearningExamples/TensorFlow/Classification/RN50v1.5/README.md

 For QAT network, we use <a href="https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/quantization/quantize_and_dequantize">tf.quantization.quantize_and_dequantize operation</a>.
 These operations are automatically added at weights and activation layers in the RN50 by using `tf.contrib.quantize.experimental_create_training_graph` utility.
-Support for using `tf.quantization.quantize_and_dequantize` operations for  `tf.contrib.quantize.experimental_create_training_graph has been added in <a href="https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow">TensorFlow 20.01-py3 NGC container</a> which is required for this task.
+Support for using `tf.quantization.quantize_and_dequantize` operations for  `tf.contrib.quantize.experimental_create_training_graph has been added in <a href="https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow">TensorFlow 20.01-py3 NGC container</a> and later versions, which is required for this task.

 #### Post process checkpoint
   * `post_process_ckpt.py` is a utility to convert the final classification FC layer into a 1x1 convolution layer using the same weights.
 This is required to ensure TensorRT can parse QAT models successfully.